daihan054/Behavioral-Interview/README.md

 ### 25. Tell me a time when you had limited time and what was it's impact?
 (Frugality)
 (S) In my current company once we had to show our product to a new client.
 I was walking on the right direction in right way.
 (T) But suddenly for some problems the client wanted to meet with us earlier.
 (A) So I hadn't enough time to complete all the features that required.
 So I talked with my teams and listed out them according to priorities.
 Then I implemented the mostly used features and planned to implement the rest after the meeting.
 (R) The client was happy to see that most of the importants features were implemented and I completed the remaining features within next week.

+### 26. Tell me a time when you Handled a tight deadline?
+(Frugality, Bias for action)
+(S) Let me tell you a time when I was at SRBD.
+(T) We had to release first version of the project within 1 and half months.
+It was really tough for us to complete the required features with that short time.
+(A) I prioritized the features and completed followed them accordingly.
+Also during that time a new intern joined at our group (A group might have several teams).
+So I talked with him and described my plan of my project and asked if he was interested to work with me.
+After getting positive response I requested my manager to assign the intern with me.
+Besided, I talked with managers and co-workers to get important tips on how simply I can complete the tasks.
+(R) Following these approaches, when I am at the close of deadline I saw that I almost had completed all the impotant features that were required during that time.
+My manager was pleased with me.

 # Company Specific Questions